What is a Medical Records or Health Information Technician?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Job Opportunities for Medical Records and Health Information Technicians
+Is There Going to be Demand for Medical Records and Health Information Technicians?

 The states with the most job growth for Medical Records or Health Information Tech are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.